-Vancouver NOW Representation and Inclusion Jessie Award for encouraging the inclusion of Indigenous and diverse voices in theatre and dance, and continuing to create works of theatre that communicate South Asian perspectives to a wider audience - 2018
+Vancouver NOW Representation and Inclusion Award by Jessie Richardson Theatre Award committee for encouraging the inclusion of Indigenous and diverse voices in theatre and dance.
+(2018)

-Shiamak Vancouver Community Award (by Bollywood star choreographer Shiamak Davar) in recognition of outstanding achievement in the field of Entertainment and Theatre Arts - 2017.
+Shiamak Vancouver Community Award (by Bollywood star and choreographer Shiamak Davar) in recognition of outstanding achievement in the field of Entertainment and Theatre Arts.
+(2017)

-Presented Amnesty International Freedom of Expression award winner Nirbhaya
+Presented Nirbhaya, an Amnesty International Freedom of Expression Award-winning production.
+(Diwali Fest)

-2011 Vancouver Fringe Festival – Talk of the Fringe Award for Siddhartha: the Journey Home
+Vancouver Fringe Festival – Talk of the Fringe Award for Siddhartha: the Journey Home.
+(2011)

 REVIEW QUOTES FOR BOMBAY BLACK